abbshr/kafka-reverse-consume/README.md

 partition: 0
 head: 2000 # the earliest offset to consume
 tail: 2000 # the latest offset to consume
-page_size: 1000 # when fragment, to split the max page size
+page_size: 1000 # when fragment, this is the max page size
 ```

 ## Events